brockers/sd1430/_posts/2015-06-23-unix-linux-and-android.md

 ---
 layout: post
-title: "Week Two Agenda"
+title: "Unix, Linux, & Android"
 date: 2015-06-23 16:10:00
 categories: unit02
 ---

 Let talk about Android, Linux, and Unix.
+What is Androids history and how did it become the worlds most dominate mobile platform.

 ## Class Agenda

+* Unix, a history
 * Install Linux Virtual Machine
 * Install Android Studio and make sure it runs Virtual Machines
 * Developers tools Chrome